platformsh/platformsh-docs/docs/src/development/file-transfer.md

 This means that the only way you can edit your app's code is through Git.

 However, you can transfer files to and from your built app without using Git.

-To do so, you need to configure [mounts](../create-apps/app-reference.md#mounts).
+To do so, you need to configure mounts or use an SSH client.

-Mounts let you set up directories that remain writable after the build is complete.
+[Mounts](../create-apps/app-reference.md#mounts) let you set up directories that remain writable after the build is complete.
 You can then transfer files directly to and from mounts inside your app with a single command via the [Platform.sh CLI](../administration/cli/_index.md).

-Alternatively, you can transfer files to and from your built app using an SSH client such `scp` and `rsync`.
+Alternatively, you can transfer files to and from your built app using an SSH client such as `scp` or `rsync`.

 ## Transfer files using the CLI